-If you are the owner of the domain name, you can usually find the registrar information from your email inbox – search for any invoices related to your domain name.
+If you are the owner of the domain name, you can usually find the registrar information in your email inbox – search for any invoices related to your domain name.

 How Do I Register A New Domain Name?

-Registering a new domain is fairly easy.
+You can register a new domain fairly easily.
 Pick a highly rated domain registrar that offers domain names using your preferred TLD (.com, .org, etc.).
 Check the official lists to ensure that the registrar is accredited with ICANN.